Treating autism spectrum disorder

-There is currently no cure for autistic spectrum disorder (ASD).
-However, a range of specialist education and behavioural programmes (often referred to as interventions) can be effective in improving the skills of children with ASD.
+There's no 'cure' for autism spectrum disorder (ASD).
+However, a range of specialist educational and behavioural programmes can help children with ASD.

-Some types of intervention can involve hours of intensive work, and this is not always possible for many families because of the practical, emotional and financial commitments necessary.
+Some types of intervention can involve hours of intensive work, and this isn't always possible for many families because of the practical, emotional and financial commitments necessary.

-The National Autism Society website has information on the many different approaches, therapies and interventions available for ASD.
+The National Autistic Society website has information about the many different strategies and approaches available for ASD.

 Any intervention should focus on important aspects of your child's development.
 These are: